multiversx/mx-docs/docs/developers/meta/sc-meta-cli.md

 ### Calling `clean`

-Calling `mxpy contract clean <project>` or `cargo run clean` in the meta crate will delete the `output` folder and clean outputs of the Rust crates.
+Calling `cargo run clean` in the meta crate will delete the `output` folder and clean outputs of the Rust crates.

 [comment]: # (mx-context-auto)